Lorilandly/raft/README.md

 package documentation for your code package.
 Our Makefile includes a `docs` rule that will pipe the output of the `go doc` command into a text file that is reasonably easy to read.
 We will use this output for the manually graded parts of the lab, so good comments are valuable.

-### Questions?

-If there is any part of the initial repository, environment setup, lab requirements, or anything else, please do not hesitate to ask.
-We're here to help!